epikulski/digitalarchive/docs/source/quickstart.rst

 documents, as well as original scans in some cases.
 The :class:`~digitalarchive.models.Document` model describes the available methods and attributes for documents.

-The `digitalarchive` package also provides models for other kinds of Digital Archive resources, such as :class:`~digitalarchive.models.Subject`, :class:`~digitalarchive.models.Collection`, :class:`~digitalarchive.models.Theme`, :class:`~digitalarchive.models.Coverage`, and :class:`~digitalarchive.models.Repository`.
+The ``digitalarchive`` package also provides models for other kinds of resources, such as :class:`~digitalarchive.models.Subject`, :class:`~digitalarchive.models.Collection`, :class:`~digitalarchive.models.Theme`, :class:`~digitalarchive.models.Coverage`, and :class:`~digitalarchive.models.Repository`.
 These models can be used as filters when searching for